-On June 11, 2015, PFSweb, Inc. acquired the outstanding capital stock of Moda, an eCommerce system integrator and consultancy that provides unique digital experiences for fashion brands and retailers.
-Moda maintains primary operations in London.
+On June 11, 2015, PFSweb, Inc. acquired the outstanding capital stock of Moda, an eCommerce system integrator and consultancy that provides unique digital experiences for fashion brands and retailers through its primary operations in London.
 Consideration paid for the shares included an initial £650,000 (approximately \$1.0 million) cash payment and 16,116 unregistered shares of Company stock (approximately \$0.2 million in value as of the acquisition date).
-The purchase agreement provides for future earn-out payments ("Moda Earn-out Payments") payable in 2016 and 2017 based on Moda's achievement of certain 2015 and 2016 financial targets, with no guaranteed minimum and an aggregate maximum each year of £500,000 (approximately \$0.8 million), in each case, subject to possible offsets for indemnification and other claims arising under the purchase agreement.
-As of December 31, 2015, the Company has recognized a total liability of \$0.3 million applicable to the projected Moda Earn-out Payments which is included in performance-based contingent payments and other liabilities in the consolidated balance sheet.
-At the Company's election, up to 25% of each of the 2015 and 2016 Moda Earn-out Payments are payable in restricted shares of common stock of the Company.
+The purchase agreement provided for earn-out payments ("Moda Earn-out Payments") based on Moda's achievement of certain financial targets, subject to possible offsets for indemnification and other claims arising under the purchase agreement.
+As of December 31, 2015, the Company had recorded a total liability of \$0.3 million applicable to the projected Moda Earn-out Payments, which is included in performance-based contingent liabilities in the consolidated balance sheets.
+Moda did not achieve the financial targets so the Company did not make any payments or record any liability as of December 31, 2016 applicable to the Moda Earn-out Payments.

-The transaction was accounted for using the purchase method of accounting for business combinations and, accordingly, the assets acquired and liabilities assumed, including an allocation of purchase price, and the results of operations of Moda have been included in the Company's consolidated financial statements since the date of acquisition.
+The transaction was accounted for using the purchase method of accounting for business combinations and, accordingly, the assets acquired and liabilities assumed, including an allocation of purchase price, and the results of operations of Moda, including the amortization of acquired intangible assets, have been included in the Company's consolidated financial statements since the date of acquisition, which for 2015 included \$1.2 million of service fee revenue and \$0.2 million of net loss.

 The Company determined fair value using a combination of the discounted cash flow, market multiple and market capitalization valuation methods.

-The following table summarizes the preliminary estimated fair value of the tangible and intangible assets acquired and liabilities assumed (in thousands):
+The following table summarizes the estimated fair value of the tangible and intangible assets acquired and liabilities assumed (in thousands):

 Cash and cash equivalents \$ 126

 Accounts receivable 335

-Property and equipment 27

 Identifiable intangibles 340

-Other assets 23
+Other assets 50

 Total assets acquired 851

 Total liabilities assumed 658

 Net assets acquired 193

 Goodwill 1,287

 Total purchase price \$ 1,480